 Introduction

 The markup described here includes a subset of elements and attributes from the XML Digital Signature specification and some package-specific markup.
 For a complete example of a digital signature, see §12.4.

+[[ Introduce the concept of the package-specific Object element (12.3.5.14) here?
+Overview example? ]]

 Modifications to the XML Digital Signature Specification